deekshanee/langchain-memory/IDELITE_SOLUTION.md

 We've integrated persistent memory into Idelite that remembers everything:

+### 🎯 **The Key Point**

+**Idelite doesn't need to change their existing code!** They just:

+1. **Add our memory utility** to their project
+2. **Bind it to their existing LLM**
+3. **Everything else works automatically**

+The memory system will:
+- ✅ Automatically save all conversations
+- ✅ Provide context for future enhancements
+- ✅ Remember project patterns and preferences
+- ✅ Work with their existing story enhancement logic

+**No manual message saving required!**

 #### **Core Capabilities for Idelite**

 1. **Story Enhancement History**: Complete record of all Jira story improvements